bennerhq/cclock/README.md

   date_background: "#000000"  # Background color of the date display
   date_position: 3            # Position of the date display; 1 to 12 o'clock
   date_text: "#FFFFFF"        # Color of the date text
-  date_font: Courier New      # Font used for the date display
+  date_font: "Courier New"    # Font used for the date display

   hour_mark: "#000000"        # Color of the hour marks on the clock
   minute_mark: "#000000"      # Color of the minute marks on the clock

-  second_hand: "#FF0000"      # Color of the second hand
-  hour_hand: "#000000"        # Color of the hour hand
-  minute_hand: "#000000"      # Color of the minute hand
-  middle_dot: "#000000"       # Color of the middle dot

 # ----
 # The section 'window:' contains the window settings of the clock
 window:
-  animate: float              # Animation type for the second hand; float or tick
   frameless: true             # Whether the window is frameless
   always_on_top: true         # Whether the window is always on top
   tool: true                  # Whether the window is a tool window